christopherkochaneck/smarthome/README.md

    A dedicated User guide on how to do that is available [here](https://www.prisma.io/dataguide/mongodb/setting-up-a-local-mongodb-database).

 4. Set the environment variables<br>
-   The client directory, aswell as the server directory each have a <strong>.env.sample<strong> included, which is a template so you know which environment variables you need to set.
+   The client directory, aswell as the server directory each have a `.env.sample` included, which is a template so you know which environment variables you need to set.

 5. Launch up the backend and the frontend.
 You can do that using npm or yarn.<br>
    5.1.
 Using npm<br>